AgileExecutives/ae-backend/modules/booking/BOOKING_LINK_API.md

 - Expires after 24 hours
 - Intended for single use (validation on use should be implemented)

-### Permanent Booking Link
+### Timed Booking Link
-- Purpose: `"permanent-booking-link"`
+- Purpose: `"timed-booking-link"`
-- No expiration
+- Default expiration: 180 days
-- Can be used multiple times
+- Can be used multiple times within the validity period

 ## JWT Token Structure